cloudEthusiast/php-docker-rest-api/README.md

 docker-compose up -d
 ```

-## Steps for running application on localhost using docker with SSL
+## Steps for running application on GKE
-1. Create self-signed SSL certificate for localhost domain
-2. Self-signed SSL certificate creates *.crt and *.key files
-3. Rename *.crt with server.crt and *.key with server.key if files created in step 2 are with different name
-4. Copy server.crt and server.key files to the root directory

-**Note - Using self-signed SSL certificate for production environment is not recommended.

 * Run below docker-compose command to build the container with HTTP(S)
 ```